The Root Problem: Knowledge Layer, Not Model

 - Activates the knowledge in apps, chat, workflows, and agents

-Most organizations don’t have a “content problem”; they have a content sprawl problem.
+Most organizations don't have a "content problem"; they have a content sprawl problem, with product manuals in SharePoint, procedures in Google Drive, architecture docs in Confluence, tribal knowledge in Slack, and tickets/changelogs in support systems.

 Your goal in this step

-Create a single, logical knowledge surface that brings together all the places your truth lives, without asking teams to rewrite everything or move systems.
+Create a single, logical knowledge surface bringing together all places where truth lives without requiring teams to rewrite everything or relocate systems.

 What "Connect" should include